Stock futures rise ahead of holiday weekend

 CLICK HERE TO READ MORE ON FOX BUSINESS

-In other trading, U.S. benchmark crude oil gained 5 cents to $66.91 per barrel in electronic trading on the New York Mercantile Exchange.
+In other trading, U.S. benchmark crude oil gained 42 cents to $67.27 per barrel in electronic trading on the New York Mercantile Exchange.
 It picked up 64 cents to $66.85 Thursday.
-Brent crude, the international pricing standard, slipped 4 cents to $69.52 per barrel.
+Brent crude, the international pricing standard, added 20 cents to $69.66 per barrel.

 The Associated Press contributed to this report.